mayaaedlund/styling-in-react/README.md

 Normal CSS involves separation style in a `.css` file and linking them to React components using `className`.

 **Pros**
--Clear Separation: Maintains a distinct separation between JavaScript and styling, simplifying collaboration between coders and designers.
+- Clear Separation: Maintains a distinct separation between JavaScript and styling, simplifying collaboration between coders and designers.
--Offers full range of CSS feautes, including media queries and animation.
+- Offers full range of CSS feautes, including media queries and animation.
 - Simplicity: Ideal for small projects

 **Cons**
--Global Scope Issues: Styles applied in one part of the application may affect others.
+- Global Scope Issues: Styles applied in one part of the application may affect others.
--Performance Overhead: Large CSS files can increase initial page load times.
+- Performance Overhead: Large CSS files can increase initial page load times.

 **Example:**